pemo11/poshguibook/winforms.md

 Using this syntax is more convenient if several properties should be set.
 And its really convenient if several controls should be set with the same property values since a single hashtable variable can be used.

-Having a button does not mean that its already visible.
-It has to added to the *Control* collection of either the *Form* or another control with a *Control* property.
+Having a button does not mean that its already visible on the form.
+It has to added to the *control* collection of either the *Form* or any another control with a *Controls* property.

 **example:**